simonratner/protocol/README.txt

                      32-bit words, like Ethernet.
     numbers=<Y/N>  : Instructs protocol to print or avoid printing the bit counts on top of the header.
+    startbit=<n>   : Instructs protocol to start numbering bits from this value.
-    evenchar=<c>   : Instructs protocol to use the supplied character, instead of the default "-" as the character in even positions of the horizontal lines.
+                     This is useful for protocols that traditionally use 1-based bit numbering, or for rendering partial protocol fragments. evenchar=<c>   : Instructs protocol to use the supplied character, instead of the default "-" as the character in even positions of the horizontal lines.